 "A love note?"
 He asked, clarifying her statement.

 He smirked at her dreamy state, finding it rather amusing "Can I read it?"

-Andy thought it over as she looked at the raven haired boy, who stared at her curiously with bright blue eyes.
+Andy thought it over as she looked at the light brown haired boy, who stared at her curiously with warm brown eyes.

 Since Parker met Sloane, he had become closer with all of her friends, the same way Sloane had become close with Parker's friends.

 Andy and Vincent had connected through a love of film and poetry, and would occasionally watch romantic movies together, just as friends.

 Andy didn't like being 'just friends' with him, but was too worried about ruining their friendship to do anything about it.

 And now with these love notes, she might not have to worry about thinking about him when she was meant to be doing anything else.